• It’s Now or Never Sale – Ends Nov 29th!

 1. Wear Them as Much as You Can

 Wear them as your primary pair and make sure to wear them for several consecutive hours during the day.
 If you try and ease your way in by changing them with your previous eyeglasses, it will take much longer to get used to new glasses.
-Wear your glasses as soon as you get up, that is the right time when your eyes will adapt more easily to the new vision.
-Don't wait until too late in the evening to wear them, as your eyes and brain might already tired and you will have a harder time tolerating any the glasses and adapting to the lenses.
+Wear glasses as soon as you get up, that is the right time when your eyes will adapt more easily to the new vision.
+Don't wait until too late in the evening to wear them, as your eyes and brain might already tired and you will have a harder time tolerating any the old glasses and adapting to the lenses.

 2. Make Sure You Have a Comfortable Frame

-Your new glasses should adjust well for your face.
+Your new eyeglasses should adjust well for your face.
 A major advice would be to choose a frame that suits well with your face shape.
 It is important to balance your pair with your facial features.
 So get to know the glasses for your face shape.
 If you feel that your frame is somewhat uncomfortable or the fit is not optimal, visit your local optician in order to get them correctly adjusted.

 3. Find and Use New Areas in Your Lenses